 Direct -This is the direct, unaffected signal.
 Get unity gain around 3:00 setting, turn all, the way up for level boost.

 Octave Down - It's an octave divider in the tradition of Mutron/BOSS OC2/DOD Octoplus/etc. It tracks your dynamics and has more pre-divide gain and filtering.
 The result is probably the best tracking you'll ever get from an analog octave divider.
 Ultimately, the tracking is most dependent on playing technique.
 Articulate playing tracks well, while sloppy playing doesn't.

 Octave DOWN Mids/Low switch:

 Mids - This gives the low octave a "woody" type of tone, with midrange punch that will cut through when using a small amp.

 Low - This gives a deep, fat bass tone that sounds HUGE through 12" and 15" speakers.
 Frank Marino helped in shaping the fat low octave sound.
-(Frank Marion and Mahogany Rush)
+(Frank Marino and Mahogany Rush)

 Tips for Octave Down Tracking

 Like other Analog Octave dividers, Octron3's lower octave will get confused by chords, open strings, harmonics, weak pickups and sloppy playing.
 Clean, articulate playing is rewarded with near-perfect tracking.
 Here are some general tips for getting the best tracking results not only with Octron3, but with any octave divider, and even many guitar synthesizers that work on the same principles:

 - Use the NECK pickup - a guitar's neck pickup has the roundest and purest tone.
 As you move away from the neck, with middle, bridge, or any combination of pickups, you add more harmonics and less of the fundamental frequency.
 Lower octave tracking will become less accurate resulting in skipping and dropping out.
 Also, make sure your guitar is set up right.
 Dead spots and buzzing frets will cause poor tracking.